Has your event been cancelled or postponed due to COVID-19?

 Many races have been cancelled or postponed and your racing schedule has probably changed.
-If you purchased one of our plans between January 1st 2020 and March 21st 2020, we are offering you the chance to switch your plan to a longer length, or different type (offer extends to until May 15th 2021).
+If you purchased one of our plans between January 1st 2020 and March 21st 2020, we are offering you the chance to switch your plan to a longer length or different type (offer extends to until May 15th 2021).
 If your new plan is the same price or less we do this for free, if it costs more, then you just pay any difference.